CodeYourFuture/immersive-go-course/kafka-cron/README.md

 You can also build a Grafana dashboard to display your Prometheus metrics.
 The [Grafana Fundamentals](https://grafana.com/tutorials/grafana-fundamentals/) tutorial will walk you through how to do this (although you will need to use your own application and not their sample application).

-### Part 6: (Optional) Kafka Chaos
+### Part 5: (Optional) Kafka Chaos

-Try running multiple Kafka brokers and Zookeeper servers (using another of the [conduktor/kafka-stack-docker-compose](https://github.com/conduktor/kafka-stack-docker-compose)) configurations.
+Try running multiple Kafka brokers and Zookeeper servers with your producers and consumers (using another of the [conduktor/kafka-stack-docker-compose](https://github.com/conduktor/kafka-stack-docker-compose)) configurations.
 Experiment with downing Kafka and Zookeeper containers.

 How many containers being down can your system tolerate?
-What happens to the system logs and your metrics?
+What happens to the Kafka system logs and the metrics that your binaries export?
 Did you get alerts?

-### Part 7: (Optional) Expiring data
+### Part 6: (Optional) Dealing with long-running jobs and load

-In Part 2, we added a datastore to track job execution.

-In a production system this might grow very large over time.
-Do you need to keep job execution data indefinitely?
-Some datastores allow you to set an expiry time for data as it is written, and automatically deal with expiry.
-In other systems, you may need to deal with deletion of older data in some other way - via a periodic deletion job that operates based on a per-row timestamp, or using [time-series tables](https://docs.aws.amazon.com/redshift/latest/dg/c_best-practices-time-series-tables.html).

-Implement a strategy for your project to manage periodic deletion of data in your datastore.
-Consider how to add monitoring and alerting to make sure it continues to work.
+What does your system do if someone submits a very long-running job?
+If this is an issue for the operation of your system, or for running jobs in a timely fashion, what can you do about this?
+How can we prevent our consumers getting overloaded if compute-intensive jobs are submitted?

-### Part 8: (Optional) Security using Firecracker VMs
+### Part 6: (Optional) Security using Firecracker VMs

 In an earlier note it was mentioned that there are security issues with simply `exec`-ing code in this way.